International Students FAQ’s for Spring 2023

 Employment Authorization and Eligibility and other F-1 Related Benefits

-If you are graduating in December 2022, we encourage you to attend one of the Work Authorization Virtual Workshops offered by the International Center during the Fall semester.
-The schedule of workshops will be shared in early September.
+If you are graduating in May 2023, we encourage you to attend one of the Work Authorization Virtual Workshops offered by the International Center during the Spring semester.
+The schedule of workshops will be shared in early February.

 You may be eligible for Post-Completion OPT, after you have completed one academic year and graduate from your program of study.
 You may apply up to 90 days before the program end date and up to 60 days after the program end date listed on the I-20.
 The application must be properly filed within 30 days of the date the student’s DSO recommends OPT in SEVIS.